Biomaterials-for-Medical-Devices-AI/BioFEFI/docs/users/train_models.md

 To begin, select your experiment from the dropdown menu where it says **"Select an experiment"**.

 ## Selecting models to train
 To select which models you wish to train, click the toggles next to the model type you wish to train.
 When you click a toggle, that model's configurable hyper-parameters will appear underneath that toggle.
+You may train more than one model at a time.

 ![select model](../_static/select-model-to-train.png)